 If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-On November 30, 2021, Codiak BioSciences, Inc. (the “Company”) issued a press release announcing that the U.S. Food and Drug Administration has cleared the Company’s Investigational New Drug Application for exoASO-STAT6.
+On June 29, 2022, Codiak BioSciences, Inc. (the “Company”) issued a press release announcing the initiation of patient dosing in its Phase 1 clinical trial of exoASO-STAT6, an engineered exosome precision medicine candidate designed to selectively deliver antisense oligonucleotides to disrupt STAT6 signaling in tumor associated macrophages and induce an anti-tumor immune response.
 A copy of the press release is attached as Exhibit 99.1 to this Current Report on Form 8-K and is incorporated by reference herein.

 Item 9.01 - Financial Statements and Exhibits